eonofrey/taxi_ride_analysis/README.md

 # Future Directions
-- remove water points
+- Remove rides that end up in the water
-- train on more data
+- Train on more data
-- other models like xgboost
+- Try using other modles (XGBoost, LASSO, Ridge)